-- (A) The particulars to paragraph 12(a) above are repeated. - (B) The Defendant held out the Defective Vehicles as being safe to drive by importing, promoting, offering for sale, or providing in whatever way to a wholesaler or supplier, the Defective Vehicles, and each time the Defendant failed to take the actions required as pleaded in paragraph 12(c) below. - (C) The Defendant's actions described above constituted a holding out as pleaded in paragraph 12(b), by reference to all the circumstances of the case, including: - (i) the reputation of the Defendant's brand (i.e. Toyota) as a make of vehicle that is safe to drive;
+- (A) The particulars to paragraph 12(a) above are repeated. - (B) The Defendant held out the Defective Vehicles as being safe to drive and safe for passengers by importing, promoting, offering for sale, or providing in whatever way to a wholesaler or supplier, the Defective Vehicles, and each time the Defendant failed to take the actions required as pleaded in paragraph 12(c) below. - (C) The Defendant's actions described above constituted a holding out as pleaded in paragraph 12(b), by reference to all the circumstances of the case, including: - (i) the reputation of the Defendant's brand (i.e. Toyota) as a make of vehicle that is safe to drive and safe for passengers; - (ii) that consumers who purchase vehicles have the reasonable expectation that such vehicles may be used for the purposes listed in paragraph 3(d) above; - (iii) that consumers who purchase vehicles with airbags have the reasonable expectation that the airbag will deploy properly and will not malfunction during deployment as pleaded in paragraph 7(a)(ii) above; - (iv) further or in the alternative, that if a vehicle could not be used for the purpose described in (ii) above, or that if the airbag did not have the characteristics described in (iii) above, a reasonable person in the position of any Group Member would expect that matter to be notified to them or otherwise publicised; - (v) the matters set out in paragraph 3(b).

-- (ii) that consumers who purchase vehicles have the reasonable expectation that such vehicles may be used for the purposes listed in paragraph 3(d) above: - (iii) that consumers who purchase vehicles with airbags have the reasonable expectation that the airbag will deploy properly and will not malfunction during deployment as pleaded in paragraph 7(a)(ii) above; - (iv) further or in the alternative, that if a vehicle could not be used for the purpose described in (ii) above, or that if the airbag did not have the characteristics described in (iii) above, a reasonable person in the position of any Group Member would expect that matter to be notified to them or otherwise publicised; - (v) the matters set out in paragraph 3(b). - (D) Further particulars will be provided following evidence and discovery. - (c) did not take any or adequate steps to: - (i) warn members of the public that the Defective Vehicles were not safe to drive; - (ii) prevent the Defective Vehicles being driven; - (iii) ensure that Defective Vehicles were not sold as second-hand vehicles.
+(D) Further particulars will be provided following evidence and discovery.

+- (c) did not take any or adequate steps to: - (i) warn members of the public that the Defective Vehicles were not safe to drive; - (ii) prevent the Defective Vehicles being driven; - (iii) ensure that Defective Vehicles were not sold as second-hand vehicles; - (iv) warn members of the public that the Defective Vehicles were not safe for passengers.